sanjogpradhanIT/DMA-Final-Todo-App/README.md

 ![starting](RecordAndScreenshot/start.gif)

-**The above gif file show the starting phase of the application by clicking the todo icon from the mobile.
+**The above gif file shows the starting phase of the application by clicking the todo icon from the mobile.
-Starting the app will navigate the user to the main page i.e. the loin page.**
+When the program is launched, the user is taken to the main page, also known as the front page.**

 ---